 Gender equality is one of the key challenges facing society today.
 Across the world, it manifests in many forms, including pay, employment opportunities and access to education.

-The United Nations’ Sustainable Development Goals (SDGs) look to tackle some of today’s biggest global issues, and SDG 5 aims to address the issue of gender equality.
+The United Nations’ Sustainable Development Goals (SDGs) look to tackle some of today’s biggest global issues, and SDG 5 addresses the issue of gender equality.

 As part of the Impact Rankings, Times Higher Education has produced a ranking focusing on how universities are contributing to gender equality.
-Some of the measures looked at as part of the ranking are research on gender, policies on gender equality, commitment to recruiting and promoting women, the proportion of first-generation female students and student access measures.
+Some of the measures looked at are research on gender, policies on gender equality, commitment to recruiting and promoting women, the proportion of first-generation female students and student access measures.
 You can read more about the methodology here.

 Top five universities for gender equality